 Though most often utilized for his dissociative comedic value and genuine talent for humor the few times he did appear on television, Smith would have been better suited to a role on Sapphire & Steel.
 Closer in spirit to The Fall than any sad-sack “band” of clowns with guitars, Sapphire & Steel was a British television program ostensibly for children, which first aired in 1979, the same year that Live at the Witch Trials was released.
 In the show, two mysterious agents of obscure higher forces attempt to resolve “irregularities.”
 Though often manifesting through the most banal aspects of everyday life and history, these irregularities are described sketchily, allusively, as though their unearthly provenance makes them difficult to render in human terms.
 Time in Sapphire and Steel is treated as a dangerous and possibly hostile force with its own inscrutable agenda, capable of breaking through into the human world and wreaking immense damage.

 The cure was in no pill but in Zeitung, and Zeitung contains also that most definitive of cures: Mark E. Smith is now dead, destroyed by time; yet another shade infesting the crumbling labyrinths capitalism has left in its wake.
-He is the inanimate popular commodity that disobeys its owners by refusing to perform the role foisted upon it, and by using its gifts for its own ends.
+It is he who is the inanimate popular commodity disobeying its owners by refusing to perform the role foisted upon it and using its gifts for its own ends.
 Smith’s shade now wanders the chantries and shopping precincts itself, his plaggie bag filled with ectoplasm.
 Unreadable, uncategorizable, shifty, an amorphous shoggoth lurking behind the bins in the alley between where Woolworth’s used to be and the café.
 Phone boxes contain unnamed threats.
 The bends in a stretch of provincial dual-carriageway parallel an ancient curse.
 Such is the fate of he who takes Pan as playmate.
 Or perhaps, his detective instinct posthumously vindicated, he has returned to the employ of the forces controlling this dimension, and now prowls time, seeking to resolve irregularities in unloved public spaces, anonymous pubs, repurposed Victorian buildings, their fittings rendered dreamlike by a century’s worth of coats of paint.